FIELDS OF COLOR:

 Energy.
 In classical physics, energy means the ability to do work and work is defined as force exerted over a distance.
 This definition, however, doesn’t provide much of a picture, so in classical physics energy is a rather abstract concept.
 In QFT, on the other hand, the energy of a quantum is represented by oscillations in its field intensity: the more energy, the faster the oscillations.
 In fact Planck’s famous relationship between energy and oscillation frequency (see Chap.
 3) follows directly from the equations of QFT.
 In our color analogy, we might say that the oscillations cause the color to “shimmer”; the faster the shimmer, the greater the energy of the field.

 e = mc2.
 I know, I promised there would be no equations and, except for a few footnotes, I’ve kept my promise.
-But I think you will forgive me for making an exception for the world’s most famous equation — the only equation to have its own biography (B2000).
+But I think you will forgive me for making an exception for the world’s most famous equation — the only equation to have its biography written (B2000).
 And the thing is this: e = mc2 pops right out of QFT.
 Einstein had to work hard to derive it; it was published in a separate paper that followed his first breakthrough paper on relativity theory in 1905, but in QFT this equation follows as a simple consequence of the two previous results.
 Since both mass and energy are represented by oscillations in the field intensity, it doesn’t take an Einstein to see that there is a relationship between the two.
 In fact, any schoolboy can combine the two equations and find (big drum roll, please) e = mc2.
 Not only does this equation tumble right out of QFT, its meaning is seen physically in the oscillations of the fields.
 (This simple derivation only occurred to me as I was writing this book.)